KonnorRogers/rhino-editor/docs/src/_documentation/references/02-events.md

 Direct Uploads now have the following events you can listen to in the editor.
 All of the events have the `event.attachmentManager` property which should have all the information you need to react appropriately.

-- [ ] - `direct-upload:start` - called when the upload starts.
+- [x] - `rhino-direct-upload:start` - called when the upload starts.
-- [ ] - `direct-upload:progress` - Called periodically as the editor progesses.
+- [x] - `rhino-direct-upload:progress` - Called periodically as the editor progesses.
-- [ ] - `direct-upload:error` - Called when the upload errors.
+- [x] - `rhino-direct-upload:error` - Called when the upload errors.
+- [x] - `rhino-direct-upload:success` - Called when the upload has finished.
+This will get **NOT** get called if there is an error.
-- [ ] - `direct-upload:end` - Called when the upload has finished.
-This will not get called if there is an error.
+- [x] - `rhino-direct-upload:complete` - Called when the upload has finished.
+This will get called even if there is an error.

+All of the above have a `event.directUploadInstance` which will contain various properties you need.
+Such as `.progress`, `.attachment`, etc.